Europhysics Letters (EPL)

 We present auroral evidence for multiple and, most probably, small-scale reconnection in the near-Earth magnetospheric plasma sheet current layer during auroral activity.
 Hall currents as the source of upward and downward field-aligned currents require the generation of the corresponding electron fluxes.
 The auroral spatial ordering in a multiple sequence of these fluxes requires the assumption of the existence of several —and possibly— even many tailward reconnection sites.

 Treumann, R. A.; Jaroschek, C. H.; and Pottelette, R., "Auroral Evidence for Multiple Reconnection in the Magnetospheric Tail Plasma Sheet" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 839.